-- For the period 1 April 2022 to 8 May 2022, all of the Determinations contained in the Independent Remuneration Panel for Wales' Annual Report 2021/2022 will continue to apply in respect of principal councils and community and town councils. - With effect from 9 May 2022, (the new municipal year) the determinations set out in this Report in Sections 3 and 13 will apply to principal councils and community and town councils. - 2.0.3 On an annual basis the Panel publish a report on Members remuneration.
-The draft annual report for 2022/23 (attached at Appendix 1, point 7.2 published October 2021) details the determinations for the upcoming year and a summary of the new and updated determinations is within Appendix 2.
+- For the period 1 April 2022 to 8 May 2022, all of the Determinations contained in the Independent Remuneration Panel for Wales' Annual Report 2021/2022 will continue to apply in respect of principal councils and community and town councils. - With effect from 9 May 2022, (the new municipal year) the determinations set out in this Report in Sections 3 and 13 will apply to principal councils and community and town councils.

+2.0.3 On an annual basis the Panel publish a report on Members remuneration.
+The annual report for 2022/23 (attached at Appendix 1, point 7.2 - published 24th February 2022) details the determinations for the upcoming year.